Gabriel-Chen/Ada/README.md

 # Ada - an engine powered by love

 This project means to help my girlfriend and I get through college without a messy time scheduel.
-It includes two parts for now which are `remingder` and `weather` and runs currently on a Raspberry Pi with `crontab`.
+It includes two parts for now which are `reminder` and `weather` and runs currently on a Raspberry Pi with `crontab`.

 ## Weather